 These bacteria are both beneficial and harmful for humans, animals and also for plants.

-Bacteria are present both outside the body and deep inside in our gut which helps indigestion.
+Bacteria are present both outside the body and deep inside our gut which help indigestion.

 Bacteria occur in different shapes and sizes – sphere, rod, spiral and spherical shaped.